 Day 2 – 3 Victoria

 Sitting on the craggy southern end of Vancouver Island, Victoria is known for outdoor activities.
 Butchart gardens offers 55acres of vivid floral displays as well as water features and is only a 20-minute drive from the city downtown.
-Afternoon tea can be had at the Butchart Garden’s Dining Room, where you can take in the views of the Italian Garden and Saanich Inlet whilst dining on award winning fare.
-Marine wildlife is plentiful in the waters surrounding Victoria, including orca, humpback whales, minke whales and gray whales.
+Afternoon tea can be had at the Butchart Garden’s dining Room, where you can take in the views of the Italian Garden and Saanich Inlet whilst dining on award winning fare.
+Marine wildlife is plentiful in the waters surrounding Victoria, including orca, humpback whales, minke whales and grey whales.
 There are three resident orca pods totalling over 80 whales in Victoria’s waters alone.
 Take a whale watching tour by covered boat or zodiac with one of the many local certified naturalists for a more in-depth discovery of these majestic mammals.
 2 nights Victoria.